 [Begin Proposed Correction]

+5.2 Used convention for abstracted H.248 signalling specifications

+The following subclauses elaborate on specification aspects concerning priority traffic treatment.
+The generic method of “rule-based description of MG operations” (as e.g. outlined by [ITU-T H.248.79] is used due to the general approach by this Supplement, the advantage of independence of specific H.248 Descriptors and the compact format.

-5.2 Specification plane: Type of H.248 Profile
+5.3 Specification plane: Type of H.248 Profile

-{Editor’s note: Further consideration is needed on whether the Supplement needs to talk in general terms about “conditions” or whether it should simply reference the H.248 elements (i.e. ContextAttributes.
-Background: The existing text uses the “Policy rule based description of MG operations” as outlined in H.248.79, clause 7.3.
-The general rule-based description method was chosen due to their independence of specific H.248 Descriptors (s) and levels.
-It’s a logical abstraction …}

 This Supplement introduces two H.248 profile types:

 Generic H.248 profile: characterized by a mix of mandatory, optional and conditional protocol capabilities, typically specified by SDOs (like e.g. international profiles);